Cort responds to the Bishopric two months later: "You can accommodate the residents of the old Palma prison"

 Young people, increasingly believers

-The Bishop of Mallorca, Sebastià Taltavull, has explained that the Diocese has detected a progressive increase in young believers.
-“There has been a significant rise among young people connecting with Christianity”, he pointed out.
+The bishop of Mallorca, Sebastià Taltavull, explained that the Diocese has detected a progressive increase in young believers.
+“There has been a significant rise among young people who connect with Christianity”, he pointed out.